-Some vehicles will be fitted with lower anchorage points or ISOFIX attachment systems.
-Check your vehicle owner's manual to find out whether your vehicle is fitted with ISOFIX points and which seating positions they are provided for.
+Some vehicles will be fitted with lower

-ISOFIX is an alternative way to attach your child car restraint to the vehicle instead of using the vehicle seatbelt.
-Generally ISOFIX points are only available in the outboard seating positions in the middle row of seats, however some vehicles will have them in other positions.
+anchorages which are often referred to as ISOFIX attachments.
+Check your vehicle owner's manual to find out whether your vehicle has ISOFIX attachments and where they are located.
+ISOFIX is an alternative way to attach your child car restraint to the car instead of using a seatbelt.

-ISOFIX has been used internationally for attaching child car restraints to vehicles for many years.

-The 2013 revision of the Australian Standards for Child Restraint Systems (AS/NZS1754:2013) included a provision for child car restraints suitable for children up to approximately 4 years of age to be installed using ISOFIX attachments systems or the adult seatbelt.
+Since 2014, ISOFIX compatible child car restraints suitable for children from birth up to approximately four years of age have been available in Australia.
+These child car restraints meet the Australian Standard AS/NZS1754:2013.
+These restraints can be installed using the adult seatbelt or ISOFIX.

-Any restraint installed using ISOFIX attachment systems must still use the upper tether anchorage attachment as well.
+Regardless of whether you install a child car restraint with ISOFIX or the adult seatbelt, you MUST use the upper tether anchorage attachment.

-For further information on ISOFIX compatible restraints and vehicles contact your local Kidsafe centre.
+For further information on ISOFIX compatible child car restraints and vehicles contact your local Kidsafe centre.

-Fitting a child restraint (continued)
+Fitting a child car restraint (continued)